rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

  information copied publicly in an immutable ledger.
 Everyone can have a copy of the ledger, and everyone can validate that the ledger is correct.
-And similar to how the Internet empowered individuals to share ideas with the world (for better or worse), Bitcoin empowers individuals to custody their wealth in ways far more secure than any bank ever could.
+And similar to how the Internet empowered individuals to share ideas with the world, Bitcoin empowers individuals to custody their wealth, and to do so in ways far more secure than any bank ever could.

 And because Bitcoin is money,
  there are many traditional metaphors